 You may have read this mistake and wondered, “How can I care too much?”
 Look, fish aren’t like dogs.
 They aren’t even like cats.
 And if you spend too much time hovering over them, obsessing over how much algae is in the tank, constantly cleaning their tank or replacing their water, you will kill them.

-Just as there’s a danger in doing too little to maintain your fish, so there’s a danger in doing too much.
+Just as there’s a danger in doing too little to maintain your underwater inhabitants, so there’s a danger in doing too much.

 So, don’t feel like you need to be constantly rearranging their furniture or adding new décor with each passing day.
 Don’t immediately reach for the medication the moment you notice one of your fish swimming a little slower than usual.
 And don’t get out your scrub brush the second you see a little green algae growing on the side of your tank.

 Instead, take a deep breath.
-If you’ve done your homework, set your tank up according to best practices, and follow a regular maintenance schedule, your fish should be fine.
+If you’ve done your homework, set your tank up according to best practices, and follow a regular maintenance schedule, your underwater inhabitants should be fine.